online-ml/river/README.md

   </a>
 </div>

+**Flash news**

+Version `0.4.0` of `creme` is ready, and the documentation is published.
+Because it is the first version which uses some Cython, we are waiting to have a reliable way to build wheels for multiple platforms and multiple versions of Python before deploying the new version to PyPI.

 <br/>

 `creme` is a library for online machine learning, also known as in**creme**ntal learning.
 Online learning is a machine learning regime where a **model learns one observation at a time**.
 This is in contrast to batch learning where all the data is processed in one go.
 Incremental learning is desirable when the data is too big to fit in memory, or simply when you want to **handle streaming data**.
 In addition to many online machine learning algorithms, `creme` provides utilities for **extracting features from a stream of data**.